 Sheet Music

-The collection of sheet music at the American Antiquarian Society consists of about 60,000 pieces of instrumental, vocal, secular, and religious music by both American and foreign composers that were printed through 1880 (more than 4,100 compositions were printed in the United States before 1826).
-Although Boston imprints are in the majority, the collection also embraces works published in many other sections of the country, notably New York, Philadelphia, Baltimore, Chicago, Cincinnati, New Orleans, and San Francisco.
+The collection of sheet music at the American Antiquarian Society consists of about 60,000 pieces of instrumental, vocal, secular, and religious music by both American and foreign composers that were printed through 1900.
+The collection includes works published in Boston, New York, Philadelphia, Baltimore, Chicago, Cincinnati, New Orleans, and San Francisco.

 Access

-The music is shelved alphabetically by composer.
 All sheet music published before 1800 is cataloged in the General Catalog.
-Over 200 pieces of music published during the Civil War is also cataloged in the General Catalog.
+Over 200 pieces of music published during the Civil War are also cataloged in the General Catalog.

 Resources